budostylz/Mathematics/README.md

-##Understanding Mathematics and the Nature of Applying the Art
+##Understanding Mathematics and Applying It

 ##Practical Knowledge